 Behaviour traits of Redwing

 Redwings are sociable birds and will generally form large flocks for migration and their time in the UK in the winter months.
-Often forming mixed flocks with Fieldfares, in harsh winter weather when the ground is frozen they can turn up in force in gardens with berries and fallen fruit on offer, and can quickly strip a shrub such as pyracantha of its berries.
+Often forming mixed flocks with Fieldfares, in harsh winter weather when the ground is frozen, Redwings can turn up in force in gardens with berries and fallen fruit on offer, and can quickly strip a shrub such as pyracantha of its berries.

 Redwing diet and food

-The diet is varied and includes snails, earthworms, slugs and insects, then progressively more berries and fallen fruit in the winter months.
-Hawthorn, holly and rowan berries are the native species which are eaten, but in gardens, parks and shopping centre car parks etc. then berries from ornamental shrubs including pyracantha and cotoneaster will readily be eaten.
+The diet of the redwing is varied and includes snails, earthworms, slugs and insects, then progressively more berries and fallen fruit in the winter months.
+Hawthorn, holly and rowan berries are some of the native species which are eaten by Redwings, but in gardens, parks and shopping centre car parks etc. then berries from ornamental shrubs including pyracantha and cotoneaster will readily be eaten.
 The only food to put out in gardens which is likely to attract Redwings in frozen conditions, is apples (cut them in half and place on the lawn flesh-side up).

 Frequently Asked Questions